mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 }
 ```

-The following output states that the main context is passed to the lambda of the `collect` function.

 Changing the context of the coroutine that executes the flow is so common that the Kotlin Coroutines library provides a dedicated function: the `flowOn` function.
 The `flowOn` function changes the coroutine context that emits the flow values.
 Let's rewrite our example using the `flowOn` function: